lukaszmilewski/Monte-Carlo-Adhesion/README.md

-# Researcher at Institute of Physics, Polish Academy of Sciences

-## June 2022 – September 2023

-As a researcher at the Institute of Physics, Polish Academy of Sciences, I was involved in a project focused on investigating biological membrane adhesion through mesoscopic Monte Carlo simulations utilizing the Helfrich model.
-During this time, I developed a C++ application to conduct these simulations, and the detailed algorithm and results are outlined in a publication draft currently submitted.

-### Responsibilities and Achievements:
+# Monte Carlo Adhesion Simulation

-- Developed a C++ application for mesoscopic Monte Carlo simulations using the Helfrich model to study biological membrane adhesion.
+This repository contains the source code for a C++ application developed for mesoscopic Monte Carlo simulations using the Helfrich model to investigate biological membrane adhesion.

+## Overview

+Biological membrane adhesion is a complex phenomenon with significant implications in various fields such as cell biology and biophysics.
+This program allows researchers to simulate membrane adhesion processes at the mesoscopic level using Monte Carlo methods.

+## Features

+- **Mesoscopic Simulation:** Utilizes Monte Carlo methods to simulate membrane adhesion processes at the mesoscopic scale.
+- **Helfrich Model:** Implements the Helfrich model, a widely used theoretical framework for studying membrane mechanics.
+- **Publication Draft:** Detailed algorithm and simulation results are outlined in a publication draft currently submitted.
-- Contributed significantly to the creation of impactful figures using vector graphics and Inkscape, enhancing the visual presentation of research results.
+- **Visual Presentation:** Includes tools to generate impactful figures using vector graphics, enhancing the visual presentation of research results.
-- Collaborated closely with team members to analyze simulation data and interpret results.
-- Prepared and presented research findings at team meetings and scientific conferences.
-- Worked on drafting a publication detailing the research methodology, results, and implications.

-### Publication:
+## Getting Started

+To get started with the Monte Carlo adhesion simulation, follow these steps:

+1. Clone the repository: `git clone https://github.com/yourusername/monte-carlo-adhesion.git`
+2. Navigate to the project directory: `cd monte-carlo-adhesion`
+3. Compile the source code: `make`
+4. Run the simulation: `./monte_carlo_adhesion`

+## Publication

-The research findings are outlined in a publication draft currently submitted.
-The corresponding source code for the C++ application is available upon request.
+The detailed algorithm and simulation results are outlined in a publication draft currently submitted.
+For access to the publication draft or inquiries about the research findings, please contact [your email address].

+## Contributing

+Contributions to the project are welcome!
+If you'd like to contribute, please fork the repository, make your changes, and submit a pull request.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-For more information about the project or to request access to the source code, please contact [your email address].
+For more information or inquiries, please contact [your email address].